-CCO Holdings is a single member limited liability company not subject to income tax.
-CCO Holdings holds all operations through indirect subsidiaries.
+Charter Holdings is a single member limited liability company not subject to income tax.
+Charter Holdings holds all operations through indirect subsidiaries.
 The majority of these indirect subsidiaries are limited liability companies that are also not subject to income tax.
-However, certain of CCO Holdings' indirect subsidiaries are corporations that are subject to income tax.
+However, certain of Charter Holdings' indirect subsidiaries are corporations that are subject to income tax.

-As of March 31, 2006 and December 31, 2005, the Company had net deferred income tax liabilities of approximately \$213 million.
+As of June 30, 2006 and December 31, 2005, the Company had net deferred income tax liabilities of approximately \$213 million.
 The net deferred income tax liabilities relate to certain of the Company's indirect subsidiaries, which file separate income tax returns.

-During the three months ended March 31, 2006 and 2005, the Company recorded \$2 million and \$6 million of income tax expense, respectively.
+During the three and six months ended June 30, 2006, the Company recorded \$2 million and \$4 million of income tax expense, respectively, and during the three and six months ended June 30, 2005, the Company recorded \$2 million and \$8 million of income tax expense, respectively.
 The income tax expense is recognized through current federal and state income tax expense as well as increases to the deferred tax liabilities of certain of the Company's indirect corporate subsidiaries.

 Charter Holdco is currently under examination by the Internal Revenue Service for the tax years ending December 31, 2002 and 2003.
-The results of the Company (excluding the indirect corporate subsidiaries) for these years are subject to this examination.
+The Company's results (excluding the indirect corporate subsidiaries) for these years are subject to this examination.
 Management does not expect the results of this examination to have a material adverse effect on the Company's condensed consolidated financial condition or results of operations.

-17. Contingencies
+16. Contingencies

 The Company is a party to lawsuits and claims that arise in the ordinary course of conducting its business.
-In the opinion of management, after taking into account recorded liabilities, the outcome of these lawsuits and claims are not expected to have a material adverse effect on the Company's consolidated financial condition, results of operations or its liquidity.
+The ultimate outcome of all of these legal matters pending against the Company or its subsidiaries cannot be predicted, and although such lawsuits and claims are not expected individually to have a material adverse effect on the Company's consolidated financial condition, results of operations or liquidity, such lawsuits could have, in the aggregate, a material adverse effect on the Company's consolidated financial condition, results of operations or liquidity.

-Stock Compensation Plans
+17. Stock Compensation Plans

-Charter has stock option plans (the "Plans") which provide for the grant of non-qualified stock options, stock appreciation rights, dividend equivalent rights, performance units and performance shares, share awards, phantom stock and/or shares of restricted stock (not to exceed 20,000,000), as each term is defined in the Plans.
+Charter has stock option plans (the "Plans") which provide for the grant of non-qualified stock options, stock appreciation rights, dividend equivalent rights, performance units and performance shares, share awards, phantom stock and/or shares of restricted stock (not to exceed 20,000,000 shares of Charter Class A common stock), as each term is defined in the Plans.
 Employees, officers, consultants and directors of Charter and its subsidiaries and affiliates are eligible to receive grants under the Plans.
 Options granted generally vest over four to five years from the grant date, with 25% generally vesting on the anniversary of the grant date and ratably thereafter.
 Generally, options expire 10 years from the grant date.
 The Plans allow for the issuance of up to a total of 90,000,000 shares of Charter Class A common stock (or units convertible into Charter Class A common stock).